CraftAcademyLabs/coach-guides/weeks/week_7_8_9.md

   - [ ] Start with scrum master meeting every afternoon

 - **Tuesday:**
+  - [ ] Devote staff meeting to writing letters of progress
-  - [ ] Morning: Pitch meeting for Midcourse project - Faraz & All coaches
+  - [ ] Morning: Pitch meeting for Midcourse project - All coaches

-  - [ ] Afternoon: Workshop on story prioritization, voting and Epics - Faraz & Oliver
+  - [ ] Afternoon: Workshop on story prioritization, voting and Epics - Emma, Noel & Thomas
     - [ ] [Slides](https://docs.google.com/presentation/d/1tXXZd1pl2Q3Rg9R85k_xmoZNBRKcQaPYKezCXglxXQ8/edit)
+    - [ ] EXTRACT TO A NEW SLIDE DECK!

 - **Wednesday:**
-  - [ ] Morning: Teams present their project plans (PT, lo-fi's and Mock Up's) - Coaches shift teams
+  - [ ] Morning: Teams present their project plans (PT, lo-fi's and Fock Op's) - Coaches shift teams

   - [ ] Afternoon: Introduction to various ways of building JSON responses in Rails (Advanced Active Model Serializer) - Emma (coding demo)
+    - [ ] Refactor Slowfood boiler plate to serializer talk

 - **Thursday:**
-  - [ ] Morning: Discuss students progress in depth in preperation for one on ones during the coach meeting!
+  - [ ] Morning: Assessment of the students (one on one)

-  - [ ] Afternoon: Authentication in Rails-React using a package - Oliver
+  - [ ] Afternoon: Authentication in Rails-React using a package rewritten by Thomas - Thomas
     - [ ] Resource: [j-tockauth repo](https://github.com/Eth3rnit3/j-tockauth)

 - **Friday:**
-  - [ ] Mornig: Assessment of the students (one on one)
+  - [ ] Morning: Assessment of the students (one on one)

   - [ ] Morning: Workshop on [Scrum](http://www.scrumguides.org/) (release quiz)

   - [ ] Afternoon: Tech interview (Twitter challenge)

-  - [ ] Afternoon: Retro and talk about plans for vacation
+  - [ ] Afternoon: Talk about plans for vacation

 ### Week 8
 - **Monday:**